mesosphere/dcosdev/README.md

 **Note:** Currently `dcosdev` has only been tested with python2 !

-Install the `dcosdev` cli, or if you don't want to mess around with the python environment on your local machine then build a docker image as described in the next step.
+Install the `dcosdev` cli using the following command, or if you don't want to mess around with the python environment on your local machine then build a docker image as described in the next step.
 ```
 pip install .
 ```